Jamie Summers

-Jamie Summers is an American pornographic actress.
-She is sometimes credited as Jamie Sommers, Denise Stafford, Jamie Stafford or Cindy Sterling.
-Summers had an exclusive contract with the company Vivid Entertainment.
+Jamie Summers is an American pornographic film actress.
+She had an exclusive contract with the company Vivid Entertainment.

 Personal and professional life

 In 1986, upon completion of working with adult film star Ginger Lynn, Vivid Entertainment created The Brat pornographic video series to star Summers in the lead.

-Besides her pornographic credits, Summers occasionally appeared in more "legitimate" mainstream films like the horror slasher Terror Night (1987) and the erotic thriller Night Rhythms (1992).
-Summers appeared in over 50 pornographic films altogether before retiring from the industry at age 25 in 1993 and reportedly settling down in Florida.

 Summers was interviewed and photographed for the 1999 Ian Glitter photo book Pornstar.
 In Pornstar, Summers tells of how in addition to performing in adult films she toured as an exotic dancer and of her desire to act in "real movies."

 Glitter also writes in Pornstar of Summers introducing him to her roommate Steven, a gay 21 year old film student friend that Summers was supporting financially and, in addition to living in her Hollywood apartment at the time in the 1990s, also acted as Summers' roadie and assistant when doing exotic dance tours.

 Summers at one time dated Vivid Entertainment owner Steven Hirsch.